Is a Leaking Air Conditioner Dangerous?

 • Decreasing breakdowns

-A dirty air filter can restrict airflow, make the coil extremely cold and freeze it.
-As the coil melts, it can overwhelm the drain pan.
-We recommend checking your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.
+A dirty air filter can reduce airflow, make the coil very cold and cause it to freeze.
+As the coil defrosts, it can make the drain pan overflow.
+We recommend inspecting your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.

-If this doesn’t fix the problem, your drain pan may be rusty or have a broken condensate pump.
+If this doesn’t resolve the issue, your drain pan might be rusty or have a broken condensate pump.
 Getting a new pan or pump requires a pro, so contact us at 713-364-9957 for help.

 Your air conditioner relies on coolant to move heat.
-If your air conditioner was put in before 2011, it probably uses R-22 Freon.
-Over time, chemicals in Freon can eat away at metal and create leaks.
+If your air conditioner was installed before 2011, it probably uses R-22 Freon.
+As time passes, chemicals in Freon can eat away at metal and cause leaks.

 • Frozen evaporator coil

-Freon is hazardous to your health if handled improperly, so you’ll want an HVAC professional like Premium Air Services LLC to repair an air conditioner coolant leak.
-In many situations, it might just be better to request air conditioning installation since Freon is costly.
-Production of this coolant was stopped in 2020 because of its harmful effects on the ozone layer.
-As a result, just limited recycled quantities are available.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC professional like Premium Air Services LLC to fix an air conditioner coolant leak.
+In most situations, it may just be better to schedule air conditioning installation since Freon is costly.
+Production of this coolant was stopped in 2020 because of its damaging effects on the ozone layer.
+As a result, only reduced recycled quantities are available.

-Trust Premium Air Services LLC for Repairing Your Air Conditioner Leaks
+Rely on Premium Air Services LLC to Repair Your Air Conditioner Leaks

-When it comes to air conditioning repair in Tomball, go with the company your neighbors and friends depend on.
-We’ve been known for our fast, friendly and affordable services since 2000.
-Contact us at 713-364-9957 to schedule your appointment now!
+When it comes to air conditioning repair in Tomball, turn to the company your neighbors and friends depend on.
+We’ve been known for our fast, friendly and affordable services since {year}.
+Call us at 713-364-9957 to request your appointment now!